steven-klein/bandsintown-events/readme.md

-# Bit Get
+# BandsInTown Events

-A simple wrapper for the Bands In Town Events Search JS API.
+A simple wrapper for the BandsInTown Events Search JS API.

 ### Basic Usage